jdpmk/jdpmk.github.io/parallelizing-convolution.md

 offering of [ECE 408 / CS 483](https://ece.illinois.edu/academics/courses/ece408) at the
 University of Illinois Urbana-Champaign.
-To maintain academic integrity, the code snippets below come from external sources (which are cited) and are not my own personal work for the course.
+To maintain academic integrity, the code snippets below come from external sources (which are cited) and are not my own personal work for the course nor the project.

 ## Why GPUs?

 Many applications of parallel computing, such as scientific computing, machine learning, and deep learning require a large amount of numeric computation.
-GPUs are particularly well-suited for these applications due to their ability to high-throughput work, when compared to CPUs.
+GPUs are particularly well-suited for these applications due to their ability to do high-throughput work, when compared to CPUs.

 [Modern GPU architectures](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#compute-capabilities)